b-hayes/b-hayes/public/articles/BOPs.md

 Never catch an error/exception just to throw a new one without including the source of the problem.

-I normally don't agree with catch and re-throw behaviour, but it is needed sometimes.
+I normally don't agree with catch and re-throw behaviour, but it is needed sometimes and when that's the case you should always provide devs access to the original error.
-In PHP this is as simple as shoving the previous exception in the new one you have created and other languages will also have ways to pass information along with your re-thrown errors for you custom handlers etc.
+In PHP this is as simple as shoving the previous exception in the new one.

 Detect developer environments and make errors visible where possible.
 For WebApps I conditionally include stack trace in the API response/error page